kimsu55/BeGIN/README.md

 ## What is it?

+**BeGIN** provides **graph datasets with instance-dependent label noise**.
-**BeGIN** offers 10 graph datasets with six different noise types, along with evaluation benchmark for various noise-handling strategies, including various GNN architectures, noisy label detection, and noise robust learning.
+Specifically it offers 10 graph datasets with six different noise types, along with evaluation benchmark for various noise-handling strategies, including various GNN architectures, noisy label detection, and noise robust learning.
 To simulate more realistic noise beyond class-dependent assumptions, we introduce various types of instance-dependent label noise such as Feature, Topology, Confidence and LLM based label noise.